ledzepp4eva/ledzepp4eva.github.io/_posts/2017-08-22-docker-all-the-things.markdown

 docker run --restart=always -d --ip 172.16.238.3 -v kirby-blog:/srv/kirby -p127.0.0.1:9000:9000 &lt;kirby-image&gt;
 ```

-This brings me on to an essential part of the docker set up that I came across quite quickly and was also mentioned in the above podcast episode which is (link: https://docs.docker.com/compose/ text: docker compose).
+This brings me on to an essential part of the docker set up that I came across quite quickly and was also mentioned in the above podcast episode which is [docker compose](https://docs.docker.com/compose/).
 You can use this to achieve all of the above in a small bit of yaml configuration.
 ```
 version: '2.1'
 services: